The Alarming Rise of the 764 Network: A Wake-Up Call for Parents

 For educational and informational purposes only.

-In a February 4, 2026, episode of his relaunched podcast, former FBI Deputy Director Dan Bongino delivered a stark alert to parents about the 764 network, a group I was unfamiliar with, describing it as a "heinous child-exploitation ring that often targets children online and coerces them into acts of violence, self-harm, animal abuse, suicide, and sexual abuse."
+In a February 4, 2026, episode of his relaunched podcast, former FBI Deputy Director Dan Bongino delivered a stark alert to parents about the 764 network.
+This group, which I was unfamiliar with, is described as a "heinous child-exploitation ring."
+It often targets children online and coerces them into acts of violence, self-harm, animal abuse, suicide, and sexual abuse.

 What is the 764 Network?